Adhiraj4/A-25-bit-Dadda-Multiplier/README.md

 Code was created to be performed in Xilinx Vivado, but it is portable and can be easily used in any other platform.

 3 stimuli files (.txt) have been provided for the tb, stimulus for A, B, and the expected output.

+Design is created to meet the clock frequency of 400 MHz.